What is Bentonite Clay and How Does it Work?

 Now that you have made your hair detox here is how you use it: Wet hair with warm water slowly massage the mixture into your hair beginning at the roots and working your way down to the ends until hair is completely covered.
 Leave the bentonite hair detox mixture in your hair anywhere from 5-20 minutes, but do not allow it to dry in your hair or it is really difficult to remove and can cause breakage when trying to get it out.
 Rinse with warm water followed by cool water or use warm water and follow-up with 1 c of herbal tea with 1 T apple cider vinegar mixed in.
 Viola!
 Your hair thanks you!

 With this many health benefits and uses, we cannot imagine life without Bentonite Clay.
 Not only is it an amazing detoxing agent, but it is overall one of nature’s best remedies.
 Please share your experiences with bentonite clay and let us know if we missed any of its amazing uses.
+Additionally, If you’re interested on what can an individual do to further public health, you can check out this article for more helpful tips.
 The Herb Forest thanks you all and we hope you enjoyed our article.